SMART-Lab-NYU/EarlyDetection_PharmaceuticalScandals/README.md

 ## Description

-This repository contains the code corresponding to the paper ``**A Holistic AI-based Approach for Pharmacovigilance Optimization from Patients Behavior Social Media**''.
+This repository contains the code corresponding to the paper ``**A Holistic AI-based Approach for Pharmacovigilance Optimization from Patients Behavior Social Media**'' submitted to the Artificial Intelligence in Medicine journal.

 ## Table of Contents